oracle/rwloadsim/BUILDING.md

 Similarly, a few other x86\_64 based Linux versions have been used successfully.
 Compiling on 32 bit systems has not been attempted and is likely to require code modifications.

-Note than bison versions earlier than 3.0.4 are not supported, and will cause compilation errors.
+Note than bison versions earlier than 3.0.4 are _not supported_, and will cause compilation errors.

 ## Other Platforms